zaquestion/lab/testdata/.gitlab/issue_templates/default.md

-I am the issue tmpl
+This is the default issue template for lab